mactrem/com-tiles/README.md

 - Index
     - 0-8 download full index
     - 9-14 only parts of the index
-    - Index is ordered as a hilbert curve
+    - Index is clustered -> the cluster are ordered as a hilbert curve

 Index Design
 - Client download full index for zoom 0-8 for the planet -> which size?
 (500k)